janbernloehr/CarND-Behavioral-Cloning-P3/writeup_report.md

 I started with the well-known nvidia architecture and further evolved and adapted it to the problem at hand.
 The final model consists of 6 layers, three 5x5 convolutional layers, one 3x3 convolutional layer, and two fully connected layers - see the next section for further details.

-For training, I first used only the training data provided by udacity making up 8'036 samples.
+For training, I first only used the training data provided by udacity making up 8'036 samples.
 This worked fine for track 1 but I couldn't get the model to generalized well enough to manage all of track 2 with that data.
-Thus, I recorded additional 6'000 samples on track 2.
+Thus, I recorded additional 15'000 samples on track 2.
 Half of it in standard direction, and the other half in opposite direction.
 Having data driving the track in both directions should allow the model to generalize better.
+I first used only this data for training which worked well for track 2 but the car didn't manage to drive all of track 1.
+Therefore, I added 11'000 samples of track 1 but only trained a few epochs with it - more on that later.

-This model has about 2 million parameters - slightly more than the 1.5 million parameters of the nvidia model which was built for a much more complex task (driving in real world scenarios).
+The model has about 200k parameters - about 20% less than the nvidia model which arguably was built for a much more complex task (driving in real world scenarios).
 To combat overfitting, I used dropout on the fully connected layers and augmented the training data by applying random flipping, random brightness, random shifting, and random shadows.

 While training the network, I monitored the mean squared error on the augmented training set and the validation set.
 When the mse dropped below 0.03, the model was usually capable to drive both tracks without crashing.